-Any person may provide information to the Medical Staff about the conduct, performance, or competence of its members or individuals.
+Any person may provide information to the Medical Staff about the conduct, performance, or competence of its members or individuals with temporary clinical privileges (For purposes of this Article VII, collectively referred to as a "member" or members").
 When reliable information indicates a member may have exhibited acts, demeanor, or conduct, reasonably likely to be:

-- a. detrimental to patient safety or to the delivery of quality patient care within the hospital; - b. unethical or unprofessional, including but not limited to violations of patient privacy; - c. contrary to the Medical Staff Bylaws, Rules and Regulations, Medical Staff policies or the policies of the Health System that have been approved by the Medical Executive Committee; or - d. inconsistent with the performance standards of the Medical Staff;

-a request for an investigation or action against such member may be initiated by the Chief of Staff or designee, a department chair or designee, the Medical Executive Committee, the Chief Medical Officer, the Chief Executive Officer, or the Board of Trustees.
+- a. detrimental to patient safety or to the delivery of quality patient care within the Health System; - b. unethical or unprofessional, including but not limited to violations of patient privacy; - c. contrary to the Medical Staff Bylaws, Rules and Regulations, Medical Staff policies or the policies of the Health System that have been approved by the Medical Executive Committee; or - d. inconsistent with the performance standards of the Medical Staff, a request for an investigation or action against such member may be initiated by the Chief of Staff or designee, a department chair or designee, the Medical Executive Committee, the Chief Medical Officer, the Chief Executive Officer, or the Board of Trustees.